afprati/portfolio/README.md

 # A Prati's Quantitative Project Portfolio
-Collected here are selected projects as examples of how I apply quantitative analysis - including data mining, econometrics, and ArcGIS mapping - to social science questions.
+Collected here are selected projects as examples of how I apply data science, data analysis, and other quantitative methods to social science questions.